torresmi/kotlin-remotedata/README.md

 # RemoteData
 Data type that represents the possible states when fetching data from a remote source.
 Kotlin port of https://github.com/krisajenkins/remotedata

-This is a sealed class that provides 4 possible states, with only one state valid at a time.
+This is a sealed class that provides 4 possible states when loading data.
 Similar to an Enum, but each case can have associated values.
+So you can always correctly model the state of the request operation at any given point.

- 1. **NotAsked** - Initial state
+ 1. **NotAsked** - No operation in progress
  2. **Loading** - Operation in progress
  3. **Success** - Operation finished successfully, with the data
  4. **Failure** - Operation finished but failed, with the error